Skip to Main Content

 High rates typically cause market dysfunction.
 In 2022, for example, the S&P 500 plunged roughly 20 percent, the worst year for the major stock index since 2008.

 Financial markets haven’t been as downtrodden in 2024, but the optimism might not last forever.
-The Fed could disappoint markets by refusing to cut interest rates as much as investors are currently expecting.
+The Fed could disappoint markets if it ends up cutting interest rates by less than investors expect.
 A slowdown, on the other hand, might make investors fearful about economic growth and companies’ continued profit growth.

 But it shouldn’t mean anything for long-term investors, especially those who are saving for retirement.
 If you’re investing over a time horizon that spans decades, you’ll no doubt have to endure both booms and busts.
 Downdrafts in the market are also a powerful buying opportunity.
 Investing comes with risks, but it’s historically the best way to beat inflation over time.